Roios/lightning_hand_pose/README.md

 For this project, open-source [FreiHAND](https://lmb.informatik.uni-freiburg.de/resources/datasets/FreihandDataset.en.html) dataset is used.
 The dataset is not part of this repository.
 It should be downloaded and moved to the root of the repo.

+## Closure

+I was able to train and run a model using the Pytorch Lightning framework.
+This repo is closed.